BryanEddy5/Framework/README.md

 - Now that we have ran this in the background we need to refresh our IDE to pick up the changes
     - Right click on the solution in your IDE and unload the packages
     - Then reload the packages

+## Webcore & Components Versioning
+Webcore utilizes semver -[semantic versioning](https://semver.org/) for versioning the libraries contained within.
+Creating a change that breaks backwards compatibility should be avoided as much as possible.
+A decision to implement a feature that breaks backwards compatibility should not be taken lightly as each service that utilizes webcore (read all) will now have to be remediated to leverage the next iteration.
+Without tooling to auto-implement these changes, this could result in a massive amount of technical debt as each affected service will have to be updated.

+To increase the velocity of development, API's leveraging webcore reference the latest pre-release version utilizing `version.props`.
+This allows any new changes to be picked up by Webcore's consumers simply by running the pipeline.
+Developers should avoid adding webcore versions (or any nuget package versions) with hardcoded values.
+All versions should be stored in `version.props` to ensure consistency with the versions of an package being used accross all projects in that code base.

+Webcore utilizes pre-release channels and a build timestamp for generating the pre-releases following the conventions of semver in [spec-item-9](https://semver.org/#spec-item-9) and [spec-item-10](https://semver.org/#spec-item-10).
+Nuget utilizes semver for versioning and will identify the channels in the appropriate sequence (descending alphabetically) The channel generated is determined by the branch.
+Structure: `Major.Minor.Patch-Channel-BuildTimestamp` where `-Channel-BuildTimestamp` indicate a prerelease.
+Official release preclude the suffix.
+1. master - alpha (pre release and most unstable)
+2. release-* - rc (release candidate - a stable release candidate)
+3. production - no channel (the official release of a version)

+The use of build timestamp metadata is to follow the rule of having immutable releases.
+This allows us to iterate quickly with our libraries, adhere to semver best practices, and not have to update our consumers versioning.
+See additional documentation [here](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages).

+For Interop owned API's we leverage the pre-releases in our API's to allow for us to move quickly.
+Another reason for utilizing pre-releases in Interop owned API's allows for bugs to be found while exercising the latest changes within the API's.
+We should always test our code and identify edge cases but exercising the code in real API's helps to further vet the Webcore libraries.

+For Non-Interop owned API's it is suggested to leverage the latest stable releases (either -rc or official releases) to avoid bugs introduced in the least stable branch.
+Thus Interop should have a release cadence of new official versions for outside consumers.
+This cadence can be after a major feature release or after a period of time once small features start to accumulate.